prometheus/docs/content/docs/guides/first_steps.md

 ./prometheus --config.file=prometheus.yml
 ```

 Prometheus should start up.
 You should also be able to browse to a status page about itself at `http://localhost:9090`.
-Give it a couple of seconds to collect data about itself from its own HTTP metrics endpoint.
+Give it about 30 seconds to collect data about itself from its own HTTP metrics endpoint.

 You can also verify that Prometheus is serving metrics about itself by
 navigating to its own metrics endpoint: `http://localhost:9090/metrics`.